TOMToolkit/tom_base/docs/managing_data/stream_pub_sub.rst

         'tom_alertstreams',
     ]

-Then you will need to add an ``ALERT_STREAMS`` configuration dictionary to your ``settings.py`` that gives the credentials for the various streams to which you wish to subscribe.
-This configuration dictionary will include a list of handlers for each topic so that different streams can be handled differently.
+Then you will need to add an ``ALERT_STREAMS`` configuration dictionary to your ``settings.py``.
+This gives the credentials for the various streams to which you wish to subscribe.
+Additionally, the ``TOPIC_HANDLERS`` section of the stream ``OPTIONS`` will include a list of handlers for each topic.

 Some alert handlers are included as examples.
 Below we demonstrate how to connect to a Hermes Topic.
+You'll want to check out the ``tom-alertstreams`` `README <https://github.com/TOMToolkit/tom-alertstreams>`_ for more details.

 .. code:: python